KwadwoAK/Chat_Program/README.md

 ![](https://i.postimg.cc/sgW54nzw/Billing-1.jpg)

 ## Using the Chat Program
+#Using Java Swing
+-Go to the `src` folder and run the `ChatMain.Java` file.
+This will start the Java Swing user interface and you can start interacting with the GPT-4o model.
 Go to the `src` folder and run the `Main.java` file.
-This will start the program, and you can start chatting with the GPT-4o model.
+This will start the program, and you can start interacting with the GPT-4o model through the terminal.

 ## Future Updates
 I plan to add more features to this program in the future.
 Some of the features I plan to add are:
-- A simple GUI for the chat program using Java Swing Framework.
 - Image Generation Model using DALL-E.
 - Method for using an Anthropic API key instead of an OPENAI API key.